 - Cryoprecipitate is enriched with von Willebrand factor, fibrinogen, and factor VIII.
-Each unit of cryoprecipitate contains > 150 mg of fibrinogen and > 80 international units of factor VIII. - The volume of transfusion should equal 10 15 mL/kg.
+Each unit of cryoprecipitate contains > 150 mg of fibrinogen and > 80 international units of factor VIII. - The volume of transfusion should equal 10 15 mL/kg. - The recommended administration time for cryoprecipitate transfusion is ove1 hour.

-The following are indications for transfusion with cryoprecipitate per the American Red Cross recommendations (based on available literature and expert opinion):
+The following are indications for transfusion with cryoprecipitate per the American Red Cross recommendations (based on available literature and expert opinion)2: